mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 So the corresponding files are moved to the in-repo addon as well.
-Why we're putting them within `lib/common/app/styles/common/...` will be more clear once we import them in the engine:
+Why we're putting them within `lib/common/app/styles/common/...` will be more clear once we `@import` them in the engines' style definitions:

 ```sh